MIC-DKFZ/image-time-series/README.md

 Unfortunately we were not yet able to get clearance to publish our data.
 If you want to work with your own data, you can use the dataloaders provided in `data.glioma`.
 We expect a folder with the following (if you want to use the dataloaders without changes):

 * Data as `patientID.npy` files, where each file has shape (T,C,X,Y,Z), and the last entry along the channel axis is the segmentation.
+If you want to draw 2D slices, we strongly suggest you use the X axis, it's much faster.
 * `default_splits.json`, which contains a list of lists of patient IDs.
 * `multi_days.csv`, where each row is a patient ID followed by the time values of the scans (i.e. the first axis of the corresponding array).
 * `multi_overlaps.json`, a dictionary of patient IDs to lists, where each list contains the (foreground) Dice overlaps of consecutive time points.
 We only use this for evaluation to filter out certain cases.